knassen/personal-tech/README.md

 # personal-tech
 This is my university personal website, which was deleted in 2024.

-I've tried recreating it.
+I've mostly recreated it.
 I found most of the HTML files on my local hard drive (though they were not always the most recent).
 I did some lookups on the Wayback Machine to fill in for additions and changes that were made directly on the server rather than in my local files.